 We are a smaller reporting company.
-The following describes, under the scaled reporting rules applicable to smaller reporting companies, the compensation paid to our named executive officers for 2021 and 2021.
-Our named executive officers for 2022 include our principal executive officer and our two other most highly compensated executive officers.
+The following describes, under the scaled reporting rules applicable to smaller reporting companies, the compensation paid to our named executive officers for 2023 and 2022.
+Our named executive officers for 2023 include George Lasezkay, our President and Chief Executive Officer, Charles A. Deignan, our Chief Financial Officer and Thomas Ciulla, our former Chief Medical and Chief Development Officer, who served in that role until February 2023.